This site is intended for healthcare professionals.

 puzzle piece with number 2 in it

-Supporting HCPs with education to increase awareness of the journey people with skin of color face and enhance understanding of dermatologic diseases in these patients.
+Supporting HCPs with educational resources to increase awareness of the journey people with skin of color face and enhance understanding of dermatologic diseases in these patients.

-• Develop webinars and training modules for HCPs to enhance cultural competency within healthcare, increasing levels of trust and mutual understanding between patient and provider.
+• Developing webinars and training modules for HCPs to enhance cultural humility within healthcare, increasing levels of trust and mutual understanding between patient and provider.

 puzzle piece with number 3 in it

-Empowering the patient voice to increase understanding of common care challenges so patients can make their needs known and actively partner to find impactful solutions.
+Empowering patients to make their needs known and increase understanding of common care challenges, enabling them to actively partner with HCPs to find impactful solutions.

-• Support partnerships to develop programs that deepen understanding and enhance communication, leading to improved outcomes for patients with skin of color.
+• Supporting partnerships and developing programs that deepen understanding and enhance communication, leading to improved outcomes for patients with skin of color.

 Together We Can Make a Difference.